ZhengyuZhang96/IETR-LFI/README.md

 Open resources of our TCSVT2025 paper "A New Benchmark Database and Objective Metric for Light Field Image Quality Evaluation".
 Please refer to our [paper](https://ieeexplore.ieee.org/abstract/document/10735251/).

 ### Get access to the IETR-LFI database
-Please download the full database on [Baidu drive](https://pan.baidu.com/s/1ZybR5helpGpvDOy6WJTK7w) (code: GZHU).
+Please download the full database on [Google drive](https://drive.google.com/drive/folders/1GQCl4Ft1UV4waPUYwwcHLjONJeoRh_fv?usp=sharing) or [Baidu drive](https://pan.baidu.com/s/1ZybR5helpGpvDOy6WJTK7w) (code: GZHU).

 The database contains 10 reference light field images with 12 distorted versions for each, and their corresponding subjective quality scores.